Rom (album)

 Rom (German for Rome) is the second album released by German disco group Dschinghis Khan.
 It features the singles "Hadschi Halef Omar", "Rom", and "Machu Picchu".
-The album was also released as Viva, minus four tracks.
+The album was also released as Viva, minus four tracks ("Hadschi Halef Omar" and three tracks originally from their self-titled debut album).
 It was the last studio album with Steve Bender, who left the group in 1981.